asenetcky/strata/README.md

 Developers with limited access to advanced automation tools will find `strata` to be a great way to prep their projects to implement the task scheduling automation they already have on their computers.
-Users with access to more advanced tooling or looking for more detailed features may not have their needs met by `strata` but may still appreciate the simplicity and logging for rapid prototyping.
+Users with access to more advanced tooling may still appreciate the simplicity and logging for rapid prototyping.

 </details>